cloudfoundry/cf-mysql-release/docs/cluster-behavior.md

     - Restarting the node with `monit start mariadb_ctrl`.

 ### Quorum
   - In order for the cluster to continue accepting requests, a quorum must be reached by peer-to-peer communication.
-At least half of the nodes must be responsive to each other to maintain a quorum.
+More than half of the nodes must be responsive to each other to maintain a quorum.
   - If more than half of the nodes are unresponsive for a period of time the nodes will stop responding to queries, the cluster will fail, and bootstrapping will be required to re-enable functionality.

 ### Avoid an even number of nodes
-  - It is generally recommended to avoid an even number of nodes, because it can lead to two quorums being established, each with exactly half the nodes.
+  - It is generally recommended to avoid an even number of nodes.
+This is because a partition could cause the entire cluster to lose quorum, as neither remaining component has more than half of the total nodes.

 ### Unresponsive node(s)
   - A node can become unresponsive for a number of reasons: